-When the external force is applied on the object, the reaction occurs (In the structure) which force the object to bend is known as Bending Moment.
-It is a reaction induced in a structural element by the moment and forces the element to bend.
-The simplest structural member which mostly faces the bending moment is the beam.
-In short form, it is termed as BM.
+When the external force is applied to the object, the reaction occurs (In the structure), which forces the thing to bend, is known as Bending Moment.
+It is a reaction induced in a structural element by the moment and moves the piece to turn.
+The simplest structural member who mainly faces the bending moment is the Beam.
+In short form, it is termed BM.

-In simply supported beams, the bending moment is maximum at the mid of the beam span and minimum or zero at the end support of the beam.
+In supported beams, the bending moment is maximum at the mid of the beam span and minimum or zero at the end support of the Beam.
 It is measured in (kNm).

-In Beam, the different types of bending moment occur in different sections of the span.
-In simply supported (UDL) beams the moment is maximum at the mid and decreases toward the ends and become zero when reaches at the support.
+In Beam, the different types of bending moments occur in other sections of the span.
+For example, in supported (UDL) beams, the moment is maximum at the mid and decreases toward the ends, and becomes zero when it reaches the support.

-The hogging is also called negative moment and defines a beam which curves upward in the middle direction.
+The hogging is also called a negative moment and defines a beam that curves upward in the middle direction.

-In multi-span continuous beam, this moment occurs at its intermediate supports.
+- In a multi-span continuous beam, this moment occurs at its intermediate supports.

-This one side moment is in anti-clockwise (L.H.S) and the other side is the clockwise direction (R.H.S).
+- This one side moment is anti-clockwise (L.H.S), and the other side is the clockwise direction (R.H.S).

 The sagging moment is also known as a positive moment.
-Bending moment is the most important factor that should be considered and calculate when you are designing a beam, etc.
+The bending moment is an essential factor that should be considered and calculated when designing a beam.

-In simple words, the bending moment forces the member to bend due to an external or internal moment and it can be calculated as the perpendicular force multiplying by the distance from the force.
-If the tensile stresses are greater than the yield stresses than failure in bending will occur.
-When forces are applied on beam than the beams deform and this deformation is called as bending of a beam due to the shear force and bending moment.
+The bending moment forces the member to bend in simple words due to an external or internal moment.
+It can be calculated as the perpendicular force-multiplying by the distance from the force.
+If the tensile stresses are more significant than the yield stresses, then a failure in bending will occur.
+When points are applied on the beam, the beams deform, and this deformation is called bending of a beam due to the shear force and bending moment.
 These stresses are produced due to bending is called flexure stresses.

 Point of Contraflexure:

-In beams, a point of zero or minimum bending moment is a point of contraflexure.
-It is a location at which the no bending moment will occur or where BM changes its sign is called a point of contraflexure.
+In beams, a point of zero or minimum bending moment is a point of contra flexure.
+It is a location where the no bending moment will occur or where BM changes its sign is called a point of contra flexure.